JerelJr/Telekinetic/README.md

 # Telekinetic

-## Getting Started

-How to get the project running on your machine.

-### Prerequisites
+## Prerequisites

-This project runs on Linux systems using the X Window System.
+* This project runs on Linux systems using the X Window System.
 A Leap Motion controller is also needed.

-#### Leap Motion libraries:
+## Leap Motion libraries:

+### Windows
+For compatibility reasons, version 2.3 of the Leap Motion tracking software is needed.
+Specifically, [this](https://lm-public.s3.amazonaws.com/cs-resources/v2.3.1_Win10_FallCreator_hotfix.zip) hotfix version of the software must be used for reasons detailed [here](https://forums.leapmotion.com/t/resolved-windows-10-fall-creators-update-bugfix/6585).
+### Linux
 The necessary Leap Motion headers are included in this project already.
 Install Leap packages on Ubuntu 12.04 and later after downloading the SDK (v2.3) from the [Leap legacy release page](https://developer.leapmotion.com/releases) with
 ```